ryanclarke/theshadesfinishingschool/content/post/post1.md

 +++
-title = "Hi, and welcome."
+title = "First post"
 author = "Charity Clarke"
 date = 2020-02-27
 +++

-Live long and learn.
+This is some content.